 Unvaccinated students will be required to complete surveillance testing two times per week, and vaccinated students will be required to complete surveillance testing at least once per week.
 Students will receive notification emails with the day for their surveillance test.
 If students miss a test, their DukeCard will be deactivated at 7 p.m. on the day of the missed test; it cannot be reactivated until the missed test is made up on the next available testing day.

 Beginning Oct.
 1, 2021, unvaccinated faculty and staff must participate in weekly surveillance testing.
+No appointment is needed.
+For more information, see the Compliance Process section below.

 Although not required, vaccinated faculty and staff are invited to participate in regular surveillance testing at any of the testing sites.
 No appointment is needed.